 Extra felt keeps the ball less worn down on harder surfaces and regular duty is designed for soft surfaces like clay courts or indoor hard courts.

 If you are playing on harder surfaces then go for extra duty ball and If you are playing on softer surfaces go for regular duty ball.

 Playing surface is a key factor while choosing a tennis ball, as you need different balls for each court.
-Soft clay or grass court needs regular duty balls and hard court needs extra duty ball.
+Soft clay or grass court needs regular duty balls and the hard court needs extra duty ball.

-If you tend to play on a variety of courts then general/all-purpose ball can save you a lot of time and money.
+If you tend to play on a variety of courts then a general/all-purpose ball can save you a lot of time and money.

 What makes a Tennis Ball Durable?

-Usually pressurized balls are durable but reinforced rubber coating and extra durable felts are symbols for long-lasting balls.
+Usually, pressurized balls are durable but reinforced rubber coating and extra-durable felts are symbols for long-lasting balls.

 Tier One: Mostly used by pro players.
-It’s a high quality, expensive tennis ball with excellent bounce and speed at the cost of durability.
+It’s a high-quality, expensive tennis ball with excellent bounce and speed at the cost of durability.
 Intermediate players can use this ball for enhanced performance

 Tier Two: The most common ball for tennis games.
-Occasional and intermediate players use fall in this tier.
+Occasional and intermediate players use to fall in this tier.

 Best Tennis Balls for Adult Beginners